-Human Geography is a new Master’s programme that starts in September 2017.
-It stems from the former Economic Geography and Urban Geography programmes.
-You can specialise in one of the two fields by choosing a track:
+Human Geography is a new Master’s program that starts in September 2017.
+It stems from the former Economic Geography and Urban Geography programs.
+You can specialize in one of the two fields by choosing a track:

 - Urban Geography: Neighbourhoods & Residential Dynamics